jayaramkasi/SheetQL/README.md

 <b>How to deploy</b>

-Copy the code into a google scripts project.
+* Copy the code into a standalone google scripts project.
 It should have 3 files
   - Code.gs
   - Sidebar.html
   - Connection.html

-Deploy it as a sheets add on, within your domain.
+* Deploy it as a sheets add on, within your domain. - Instructions provided <a href="https://developers.google.com/apps-script/add-ons/domain-wide">here</a>

+Have fun!